fireproof-storage/fp-website/pages/pricing.md

 * Metered services like index, replicate, monitor, and user management (coming soon)
 * Developer dashboard for monitoring Fireproof databases and tracking query history (coming soon)

+### Priority support

+Enterprise licensing, priority support, and development services are available for on-premises and custom installations at market rates.
+[Contact us for details.]()

 ### Open source community

 The core Fireproof database will always be free (as in speech), and we are proud to be part of a thriving community.
 We encourage contributions from everyone, and we strive to ensure Fireproof can make every application better, for free.